 If you plan to participate with your loyal pooch, show off your dedication to the cause with a Dogs V. Cancer bandana for an additional $7!

-Register before midnight June 8th to be guaranteed a shirt before the event!
-Shirts for those registered after this date will be shipped in July.
+DEADLINE EXTENDED: Register before midnight April 27 to be guaranteed a shirt before the event!
+Shirts for those registered after this date will be shipped in June.

 If you’d like to participate in person the details are as follows: